 From hair loss to headaches, be it for thin or thick hair, there is an underlying opinion that hair extensions are not safe.
-Basically, people say that they are bad for your hair.
+People say that they are bad for your hair.
 However, before holding into this opinion, one must first find out, if the actual extensions damage your hair!
 Or maybe it’s the incorrect and poor fusion methods that are to blame?
 Some women add hair strands that weight as much as 300 grams or even more!
-Others ignore the general advise, which is is the number one reason why this belief is so ingrained into our minds.
+Others ignore the general advice, which is is the number one reason why this belief is so ingrained into our minds.

 So, don’t be so quick to trust those articles!
 Yes, those that try to scare you that extensions are bad for your hair.
-Usually, they are one-sided and what we have decide to do is look at the whole “damaged hair” experience from the other side.
+Usually, they are one-sided and what we have decided to do is look at the whole “damaged hair” experience from the other side.

-If extensions have been properly attached, they will not damage your own hair.
+If extensions have been properly attached, they will not damage your hair.
 It’s like anything else in life, technique is important.
 Even applying makeup on your face can damage your skin.
 Yes, there are some chemicals.
 However, if you are not going over the top, then there is nothing you should worry about.

 What Can Cause Hair Damage?

 Also, damage from hair extensions can occur when someone is trying to install extensions themselves.
 DIY installation can easily go wrong when someone doesn’t know what they’re doing!
 Especially if we’re talking about more complicated methods like hot or cold fusion.
-If you’re not a professional, or at least have some experience with those methods, there is a big chance that you’ll do something wrong and end up damaging the extensions or your natural strands.
-So again, it’s not really the fault of extensions, but bad installation jobs.
+If you’re not a professional or at least have some experience with those methods, there is a big chance that you’ll do something wrong and end up damaging the extensions or your natural strands.
+So again, it’s not the fault of extensions, but bad installation jobs.
 Anybody who is not confident in applying any extension type at home, should contact a hair professional with a lot of experience.

 Damaging Hair Extensions by Design

-Now, there are some methods that will “damage” your hair by design.
+Now, some methods will “damage” your hair by design.
 For example, keratin hair extensions, that one attaches with the help of melted hair protein (keratin).
 These will certainly leave a mark on your hair but as far as we are concerned, the damage is by design, like gluing fake nails.

 There is no real damage that we count as damage.
 In other others, you won’t suffer from hair loss or thinner hair.
 Most of the time it’s a direct result of applying various chemicals onto hair to remove the extensions.

 Another reason why some girls end up with damage to their locks is avoiding hair maintenance or not doing it properly.
-Each extension type has some maintenance requirements that should be followed in order to keep them and your natural strands healthy and beautiful.
+Each extension type has some maintenance requirements that should be followed to keep them and your natural strands healthy and beautiful.

 Those who ignore those rules might end up with a mess.
 For example, if you don’t brush your hair, your natural strands and the extensions will get all tangled up.
-Basically, creating dreadlocks and there will be no other way to remove the extensions than by forcefully pulling them out, or even worse, cutting the hair.
+Creating dreadlocks and there will be no other way to remove the extensions than by forcefully pulling them out, or even worse, cutting the hair.

-This may sound extreme to you, but unfortunately not all girls take the maintenance advice seriously and end up causing harm to their locks.
+This may sound extreme to you, but unfortunately, not all girls take the maintenance advice seriously and end up causing harm to their locks.
 Washing can also be problematic if not done properly.
 Hair is always more sensitive when it’s wet, so if you tug or pull on the extensions, or scrub very aggressively, you might cause harm to your hair.
 Therefore, we always advise our customers to care for their extensions and be more careful.

 Another thing to consider is sleeping with extensions.
 Before you go to bed with your new hair, first check that you can sleep with your hair extension type.
 For example, you can go to bed with hot fusion, cold fusion, and tape-in extensions.
 On the other hand, we do not recommend all night’s sleep with clip-in or flip-in extensions.

-Also, don’t forget to get your extensions refitted if you’re using any of the semi-permanent methods like keratin extensions, micro beads, or tape-in.
+Also, don’t forget to get your extensions refitted if you’re using any of the semi-permanent methods like keratin extensions, microbeads, or tape-in.

 The safest hair extensions that we recommend and that have the lowest amount of “risk” is clip-ins.